micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 ## Inheriting from Array

 Now String is a native JavaScript object, which means it is a built in part of the language.
-It's not the best idea we go altering the prototypes of these native objects, as it will affect these objects accross the board and in some cases can actually cause harm.
+It's not the best idea we go altering the prototypes of native objects, as it will affect these objects accross the board and in some cases can actually cause harm.

 The good news is, there is an alternative.

 Instead off adding to the `prototype` we are going to `inherit` from it.
 Let's move away from String right now and have a look at Array.
 Array is an awesome object, which already comes with a ton of cool features on the prototype.
 But what if we thought Array could benefit from having a few more cool features?
-Better yet, what if we want to create our OWN object and have it inerhit all of Array's existing functionality?
+Better yet, what if we want to create our OWN object and have it inherit all of Array's existing functionality?
 Let's going ahead and do that.

 ### List

 First we're going to create a List object, which inherits from Array.
 Then we are going to add the same `isEmpty` method we created on String but put it on List.
 Finally, we'll use it in a couple different scenarios and see how well it works for us.

+*Try it (I do, you follow along)*:

 ```javascript
 function List() {}